-

 Unlike the Seelie, an UnSeelie Fae has more than one "True Self"; they have four.
 These remain the same during that season each year.
 Unlike a Facade, which is just an act put on for the benefit of others, these True Selves are who the UnSeelie really is at heart during that particular season.
 UnSeelie also have a Facade for each season, but it almost never remains the same from year to year.
 They randomly take on a new Facade every time that there's a change of season.
 This truly makes the UnSeelie the most unpredictable of creatures.

-True Self every Autumn: Hedonist: Live for today, because tomorrow may never come.
-You are happiest when you have a great time, and could care less if something important got neglected in the process. - Autumn Facade this Year: Headgamer: People fascinate you, and you love to see the many ways that they react to the situation which you've so carefully set up for them.
+True Self every Autumn: Instigator: You are the fly in the ointment.
+Wherever there is a conflict, you will be there to egg the parties on to greater levels of aggression and misery.
+You're happiest when a situation that could have been solved is made considerably worse as a result of your machinations. - Autumn Facade this Year: Headgamer: People fascinate you, and you love to see the many ways that they react to the situation which you've so carefully set up for them.
 You are happiest when you learn new ways to manipulate people from some "experiment" you've performed on them.